darnado/caledros-basic-blocks/README.txt

 = 1.2.0 =
 This update adds an option in the plugin admin bar to apply a flex-column layout to the wp-site-blocks container.

+= 1.2.1 =
+This update fixes a CSS style bug in grid and flex containers located inside the Slider block.

 == Installation ==